Noise For Now: Abortion Within Reach Campaign

 In 2022, The Abortion Within Reach campaign published a list of demands drafted by abortion funds for a future in which Abortion is Within Reach for ALL.
 These demands are supported by 100 artists, athletes and performers including Ad-Rock, Death Cab For Cutie, Bon Iver, Jane Fonda, Mark Ruffalo, Neko Case, and Margo Price.
 In honor of Abortion Provider Appreciation Day, Actor Kathryn Hahn interviewed Kwajelyn Jackson, Executive Director of Feminist Women’s Health Center and Oriaku Njoku, Executive Director of Access Reproductive Care Southeast about the state of abortion in Georgia and beyond.

 Good Music to Ensure Access to Safe Abortion For All Campaign

 In 2021, NOISE FOR NOW, in partnership with Brilliant Corners Artist Management, Dave Eggers, Like Management, Panache Management, TMWRK, and Q Prime, released Good Music to Ensure Safe Abortion Access to All, a compilation of 49 songs by 49 artists, on Bandcamp.
-The cover art for the project, “Liberate Abortion” painted in black on a white canvas, was done by Sonic Youth’s Kim Gordon.
-Headlined by songs from David Byrne and Devo, R.E.M., Tegan and Sara, Soccer Mommy, Sleater-Kinney, Pearl Jam, Maya Hawke, and Fleet Foxes, the release was only available for 24 hrs and raised funds for nationwide abortion access and independent abortion clinics.
+The cover art for the project, "Liberate Abortion" painted in black on a white canvas, was done by Sonic Youth’s Kim Gordon.
+Headlined by songs from David Byrne and Devo, R.E.M., Tegan and Sara, Soccer Mommy, Sleater-Kinney, Pearl Jam, Maya Hawke, and Fleet Foxes, the release was only available for 24 hours and raised funds for nationwide abortion access and independent abortion clinics.